Safe. Scientific. Sustainable.

 - If you have or are recovering from a major illness (heart disease, any operation or hospital stay, etc.), are in rehabilitation, are on any regular medication, or are in Stage 3 (chronic) overtraining (burnout), subtract an additional 10.

 - If you are injured, have regressed or not improved in training (such as poor MAF Tests) or competition, get more than two colds, flu or other infections per year, have seasonal allergies or asthma, are overfat, are in Stage 1 or 2 of overtraining, or if you have been inconsistent, just starting, or just getting back into training, subtract an additional 5.

 - If you have been training consistently (at least four times weekly) for up to two years without any of the problems mentioned in a) or b), no modification is necessary (use 180 minus age as your MAF HR).

 - If you have been training for more than two years without any of the problems listed above, have made progress in your MAF Tests, improved competitively and are without injury, add 5.

 - The MAF 180 Formula may need to be further individualized for athletes over the age of 65.
 For some, up to 10 beats may have to be added for those only in category (d) of the Formula.
 This does not mean 10 should automatically be added, but that an honest self-assessment be made.

 - For athletes 16 years of age and under, the formula is not applicable; rather, a MAF HR of 165 should be used.

 MAF HR+ Monitor

 You will need to use a heart rate monitor to exercise at your MAF Heart Rate.
-Any quality HR monitor will work with MAF but if you are looking for a new device, we recommend our new MAF Earbuds that will be available very soon and transform the way you train.
+Any quality HR monitor will work with MAF but if you are looking for a new device, we recommend our new MAF Earbuds that will transform the way you train.
 Currently on sale with a 20% discount at at $99 or just $49.50 when buying at the same time as the MAF Foundations course.